Documentation

 Takes effect immediately (no rebuild)

-Custom domain, password protection, and color theme apply the moment you save — no rebuild needed.
+Custom domain, password protection, deployment webhook and color theme apply the moment you save — no rebuild needed.

 Requires a rebuild

-SEO metadata, branding & 404, custom fonts, custom code, redirects, hide-pages rules, and Notion content changes all require a rebuild to go live.
+SEO metadata, branding & 404, custom fonts, custom code, contact form setup, redirects, hide-pages rules, and Notion content changes all require a rebuild to go live.
 The relevant modals trigger the rebuild automatically when you save — you don’t need to press Update manually.

 Tip: After editing your Notion page, hit Update and your site is live in seconds — you don’t need to wait for the hourly sync.